djepar/djepar.github.io/BlogEntry.md

 I have start my project of cooking website for the purpose of practicing the tutorial of https://beta.reactjs.org/learn/thinking-in-react

+## 2 of october

+### Algorithm and LeetCode
+I have done another solution for the TwoSums problems, but it's was worst then the first one in term of stat.
+### Start Developing Responsive Web Pages Using HTML5 and CSS3 by NIIT
+I have succeeded the masonry challenge.

 TO DO :
 PRACTICE SPREAD...
 IN JS